Managing environmental performanceplus

 - The Group has defined its organisational boundary using an operational control approach.
 Our reporting of Scope 1 and 2 emissions and energy data covers 100% of our global operations.
 Furthermore, our reporting of Scope 3 emissions covers 100% of our upstream and downstream value chain

 - In line with the Greenhouse Gas Protocol, we continue to review our reporting in light of any changes in business structure, calculation methodology and the accuracy or availability of data.
-As a result, we have restated 2022 emissions data to reflect a change in the reporting period from 1 October to 30 September to 1 January to 31 December to align to Eurocell’s financial reporting period.

 Energy consumption and emissions performance

-We have calculated our Scope 3 emissions for 2023 to be 177.3 ktCO2 e, compared to 194.9 ktCO2 e in 2022, a decrease of 9%.
-This mainly reflects lower emissions from purchased goods and services, down 11.4 ktCO2 e, or 7%.
+We have calculated our Scope 3 emissions for 2024 to be 173.3 ktCO2 e, compared to 177.3 ktCO2 e in 2023, a decrease of 2%.
+This mainly reflects lower emissions from Purchased Goods and Services, down 4.1 ktCO2 e, driven by a slight reduction in spend.

 Water consumptionplus